Karen Briggs (musician): Music career

-In 1983, while still studying at Norfolk State College, Briggs began performing at the Virginia Symphony Orchestra.
-Briggs found classical music restricting, and after four years at the Virginia Symphony Orchestra, Briggs left for New York in 1987 seeking to play jazz instead.
+In 1983, while studying at Norfolk State College, Briggs began performing at the Virginia Symphony Orchestra.
+Briggs found classical music restricting, and after four years at the Virginia Symphony Orchestra, Briggs left for New York in 1987 to play jazz instead.
 During her brief stay in New York, she won several amateur night competitions at the Apollo Theater.
 In 1988 Briggs married and moved to Los Angeles, California, where she became a frequent performer at the jazz club Marla's Memory Lane.
-Briggs' first professional tour was with the 100 piece ensemble group Soul II Soul; she toured the United States and Japan with the group in 1989.
+Briggs' first professional tour was with the 100-piece ensemble group Soul II Soul; she was on tour with them in the United States and Japan in 1989.

-In 1991 Briggs auditioned with contemporary instrumental musician Yanni.
-She was able to secure a role in his upcoming tour by playing over a performance of his piece Within Attraction.
-Linda Evans, then in a relationship with Yanni, pushed for Briggs to be a featured soloist in Yanni's Live at the Acropolis tour.
+In 1991, Briggs auditioned for contemporary instrumental musician Yanni.
+She secured a role in his tour by playing over a performance of his piece Within Attraction.
+Linda Evans, who was in a relationship with Yanni at that time, pushed for Briggs to be a featured soloist in Yanni's Live at the Acropolis tour.
 Briggs' performances during the tour gained her broad recognition and the moniker "Lady in Red".
-This acclaim lead to Briggs playing at Carnegie Hall alongside pianist Dave Grusin, an appearance with Diana Ross on The Oprah Winfrey Show, and an appearance on The Tonight Show with Jay Leno.
-Her performance with Gruisin at Carnegie Hall was later incorporated into the movie Music of the Heart.
-Briggs toured with Yanni for thirteen years, including the Live at the Acropolis, Tribute, and Ethnicity tours.
+This acclaim lead to Briggs playing at Carnegie Hall alongside pianist and composer Dave Grusin, an appearance with Diana Ross on The Oprah Winfrey Show, and an appearance on The Tonight Show with Jay Leno.
+Her performance with Grusin at Carnegie Hall was incorporated as a cameo in the movie Music of the Heart.
+Briggs performed with Yanni for thirteen years, including the Live at the Acropolis, Tribute, and Ethnicity tours.
 In a 2004 interview with The HistoryMakers, Briggs reminisced that she might have been more commercially successful if she had parted with Yanni after Live at the Acropolis to pursue her solo career.

-Following her time with Yanni, Briggs joined Stanley Clarke, Lenny White, Richie Kotzen, and Rachel Z to form the jazz fusion group Vertú.
-The group was short lived, releasing one album, in 1999.
+Following her time with Yanni, Briggs joined artists Stanley Clarke, Lenny White, Richie Kotzen, and Rachel Z to form the jazz fusion group Vertú.
+The group was short-lived, releasing one album in 1999.
 She has performed at the annual Mary Lou Williams Women in Jazz Festival at the John F. Kennedy Center for the Performing Arts in 2001, 2004, and 2007, and performed at the Kennedy Center's KC Jazz Club in 2010.
-Her performance in the KC Jazz Club was in support of the album Soulchestral Groove, which Briggs independently released in 2009.
-It is Briggs' third album, after Karen released in 1992 and Amazing Grace released in 1996.
+Her performance in the KC Jazz Club was in support of the album Soulchestral Groove, which Briggs released independently in 2009.
+It is Briggs' third album, after releases of the self-titled,Karen in 1992 and Amazing Grace in 1996.
 Briggs has since joined the Lao Tizer Jazz Quartet, and also performs with the all-women group Jazz in Pink.
-Other artists that Briggs has played alongside include the Wu Tang Clan, En Vogue, and Chaka Khan.
+Other artists that Briggs has collaborated with include the Wu Tang Clan, En Vogue, Diana Ross, Ledisi, Loose Ends, Orquestra Aragon, Kirk Franklin, Naseer Shamma, and Chaka Khan.